affinitic/affinitic.smartweb.luigi/README.rst

 -----------
 Config file
 -----------
+You can pass this section if you export from localhost.
 Add a ``project_name.cfg`` at the root.
 Inside it add this :
 ::
   [HandleDocument]
   url_absolute=https://www.project_name.be

-Add the original url (the one that appear in exported json file) to be fix during the process
+Add the original url (the one that appear in exported json file) to be fix during the process In the next extion you will have to add ``LUIGI_CONFIG_PATH=./project_name.cfg``in front of the Makefile command.

 --------
 Makefile